ElisNycander/wind_scenarios/README.md

 4. Run main.py, the scenarios will be generated and exported to an excel file.

 If you wish to fit your own model, see wind_model.fit_model() for an example.

+Notes:
+1. The fitting of the quantile curves in fit_quantiles() has been implemented using the Gurobi python API, so currently you need to have Gurobi installed to fit the model.
+It would be straightforward to replace the optimization problem with a Pyomo implementation.